 MassHealth Dental Customer Service representatives can help you find a MassHealth dentist who is taking new patients.
 They can give you a list of dentists who are enrolled in MassHealth.
 The list is called the MassHealth Dental Provider Directory.
 The Dental Provider Directory is available online at provider. masshealth-dental.net/MH_Find_a_Provider#/home.

 16 Out-of-pocket Costs

 C3 does not charge you any fees.
 There are no monthly costs for your C3 membership or for your MassHealth benefits.

-You may need to pay copayments to MassHealth for some medicines.
-MassHealth does not charge copayments for any other services.
+MassHealth Copayments